 Even if the air temperature does not feel that warm, the ground temperature can be much higher.
-The Sequoia Humane Society cites research that shows that if the air temperature is 77 degrees, the asphalt temperature could be 125 degrees!
+Washington State University cites research that shows that if the air temperature is 77 degrees, the asphalt temperature could be 125 degrees!

 Watch pets by swimming pool

 Not all dogs swim and they should not be left unattended by a swimming pool.
 A dog might fall in accidentally, give in to curiosity, or jump in to cool off, without knowing how to get out safely.
 Barkbusters has an informative tip sheet on how to keep your dog safe by the pool.
 If your dog shows an interest in the water and enjoys getting wet, consider purchasing a small kiddie pool to help it keep cool.

 Protect against pests

 Bring your pet to the vet to make sure it is being protected from heartworm fleas, ticks and other pests.

 Many people are surprised to learn that dogs and cats can get sunburn.
 Not only is sunburn painful, but it can also make pets more susceptible to skin cancer, which according to Prevention.com, is the most common form of cancer in dogs.
 Fortunately, there are sunscreens made especially for pets that can protect them from the sun.
 Pet sunscreens can be purchased online or ask your vet for recommendations.

 By taking these important precautions, you and your furry friend can have fun in the summer sun and stay safe and comfortable all season long.